DoWithPassion/JavaScript/JavascriptConcept.md

    - In the same way, a lexical environment of function a  =  local execution context memory space + lexical environment of global execution context
    - In the case of the global lexical environment, the parent lexical environment points to null.
  Eg:
- - When we try to print the variable b, first js engine searches within the local lexical environment and as it is not found it will searches in the parent lexical environment through some reference to that and so on until it is found or the parent lexical environment is null.
+ - When we try to print the variable b, first js engine searches within the local lexical environment and as it is not found it will search in the parent lexical environment through some reference to that and so on until it is found or the parent lexical environment is null.
  ```
   function a(){
     console.log(b) // prints 10